-1. Illness or Injury: When the absence results from illness or injury which prevents the student from being physically able to attend school.

-2. Quarantine: When isolation of the student is ordered by the local health officer or by the State Board of Health.

-3. Death in the Immediate Family: When the absence results from the death of a member of the immediate family of the student.
+- 1. Illness or Injury: When the absence results from illness or injury which prevents the student from being physically able to attend school. - 2.
+Quarantine: When isolation of the student is ordered by the local health officer or by the State Board of Health. - 3.
+Death in the Immediate Family: When the absence results from the death of a member of the immediate family of the student.
 For the purpose of this regulation, the immediate family of a student includes, but is not necessarily limited to, grandparents, parents, brothers, and sisters.

-4. Medical or Dental Appointments: When the absence results from a medical or dental appointment of a student.

-5. Court or Administrative Proceedings: When the absence results from the attendance of a student at the proceedings of a court or an administrative tribunal if the student is a party to the action or under subpoena as a witness.
-The Local Board of Education can be considered an administrative tribunal.

-6. Religious Observance: Head of Lower School are required to authorize a minimum of two excused absences each academic year for religious observances required by faith of a student or a student's parents.
+- 4. Medical or Dental Appointments: When the absence results from a medical or dental appointment of a student. - 5.
+Court or Administrative Proceedings: When the absence results from the attendance of a student at the proceedings of a court or an administrative tribunal if the student is a party to the action or under subpoena as a witness.
+The Local Board of Education can be considered an administrative tribunal. - 6.
+Religious Observance: The Executive Director is required to authorize a minimum of two excused absences each academic year for religious observances required by faith of a student or a student's parents.
 The student shall be given the opportunity to make up any tests or other work missed due to this excused absence.
 (S.L.
-2010-112)

-7. Educational Opportunity: Approval for an educational field trip must be submitted to the administration office at least 10 days in advance for approval.
-The educational trip must have educational value and the parents must provide his or her own educational resources to accompany the trip and submit to the teacher to show evidence of learning.

-8. Absence related to Deployment Activities: - A student whose parent or legal guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat support posting for the purpose of visiting said parent or legal guardian.
+2010-112) - 7.
+Absence related to Deployment Activities: A student whose parent or legal guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat support posting for the purpose of visiting said parent or legal guardian.
 (G.S.
-115C 407.5Article V (E)

-Per NC GS 115C-378, The Head of Lower School or his/her designee shall notify the parent, guardian, or custodian of his child's excessive absences after the child has accumulated three unexcused absences in a school year.
+115C-407.5Article V (E) Per NC GS 115C-378,the Executive Director or his/her designee shall notify the parent, guardian, or custodian of his child's excessive absences after the child has accumulated three unexcused absences in a school year.

-After not more than six unexcused absences, the Head of Lower School shall notify the parent, guardian, or custodian by mail that he may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policies of the State and local boards of education.
+After not more than six unexcused absences, the Executive Director and/or his designee shall notify the parent, guardian, or custodian by mail that he may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policies of the State and local boards of education.
 Once the parents are notified, the school attendance counselor shall work with the child and his family to analyze the causes of the absences and determine steps, including adjustment of the school program or obtaining supplemental services, to eliminate the problem.
 The attendance counselor may request that a law-enforcement officer accompany him if he believes that a home visit is necessary.